KxSystems/docs/docs/ml/automl/faq.md

 BayesianRidge             | sklearn   ;  linear_model  ;    ::     ; reg
 ```

-3 - If a grid search is to be performed on the model a user must add the hyperparameters over which to perform this to the file `code/models/hyperparams.txt`, if not then the model name must be added to `.aml.i.excludelist` within `code/utils.q`.
+3 - If a grid search is to be performed on the model a user must add the hyperparameters over which to perform this to the file `code/models/hyperparams.txt`. **If not** then the model name **must** be added to `.aml.i.excludelist` within `code/utils.q`.

 The following is an example of the hyperparameters which could be added for the Bayesian ridge regressor

 ```q
 BayesianRidge  |n_iter=100 200 300;tol=0.001 0.005 0.01